openhwgroup/cv32e40x/docs/user_manual/source/x_ext.rst

 * Every issue interface transaction has an associated commit interface transaction and both interfaces use a matching transaction ordering.
 * If an offloaded instruction is accepted as a ``loadstore`` instruction and not killed, then for each such instruction one or more memory transaction must occur via the memory interface.
 The transaction ordering on the memory interface interface must correspond to the transaction ordering on the issue interface.
-* If an offloaded instruction is accepted and not killed, then for each such instruction one result transaction must occur via the result interface (even if no writeback needs to happen to the core's register file).
+* If an offloaded instruction is accepted and allowed to commit, then for each such instruction one result transaction must occur via the result interface (even if no writeback needs to happen to the core's register file).
 The transaction ordering on the result interface must correspond to the transaction ordering on the issue interface.
 * A commit interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
 * A memory (request/response) interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
 * A memory result interface handshake cannot be initiated before the corresponding memory request interface handshake is completed.
 * A result interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
+* A result interface handshake cannot be initiated before the corresponding commit interface handshake is initiated (and the instruction is allowed to commit).
 * A memory (request/response) interface handshake cannot be initiated for instructions that were killed in an earlier cycle.
 * A memory result interface handshake cannot be initiated for instructions that were killed in an earlier cycle.
 * A result interface handshake cannot be (or have been) initiated for killed instructions.